nnaumenko/metaf/docs/sphinx/api_reference.rst

 			If the status is :cpp:enumerator:`Status::NORMAL` then group reports runway state and Deposits, Contamination Extent, Deposit Depth and Surface Friction may be reported or non-reported.

+			If the status is :cpp:enumerator:`Status::RUNWAY_NOT_OPERATIONAL` then group reports runway state and Deposits, Contamination Extent, and Surface Friction may be reported or non-reported; Deposit Depth is always not reported.

 			If the status is :cpp:enumerator:`Status::CLRD` then group indicates that deposits on the runway were cleared or ceased to exist; only Surface Friction may be reported; Deposits, Contamination Extent and Deposit Depth are never reported.

 			If the status is :cpp:enumerator:`Status::SNOCLO` then group indicates that runway is closed due to snow accumulation.
 All parameters (Deposits, Contamination Extent, Deposit Depth and Surface Friction) are never reported.